MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 This step has already been done in the Part 1 demo in the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) samples repo.
 If you want to manually create the Part 1 extension, continue with the following steps.

 1. Create an `icons` directory in your project, in the same directory as the manifest file, to store the icon image files.
-The icons are used for the background image of the button that users select to launch the extension.
+The icons are used as the background image for the button that the user clicks to launch the extension:

     ![Icon on the toolbar to open your extension](./part1-simple-extension-images/part1-badge1.png)